Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/_index.md

 ---
 title: "About the CFTUTIL  interface"
 linkTitle: "CFTUTIL interface"
 weight: 110
----CFTUTIL is the command line interface for Transfer CFT.
+--- CFTUTIL is the command line interface for Transfer CFT.
 The Transfer CFT utility is a program which can be activated in batch or interactive mode.
 The CFTUTIL interface is able to translate Transfer CFT parameter setting commands and operating commands.